 Homemade Dried Parmesan Cheese – Instructions

-The final product was completely dry within 8 hours but I continued for 4 additional hours.
-To create the powder I froze the cheese morsels for 10 minutes (this makes them brittle) before blitzing them in a spice grinder.
+- To create the powder, freeze the cheese morsels for 10 minutes (this makes them brittle) before blitzing them in a spice grinder or high-speed blender

-The cheese should last for a long time in the fridge.
-I would absolutely make this again (and will).
+- The cheese should last for a long time in the fridge and has become a staple in our home.